Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/aeroCoeff.rst

 where:

 - :literal:`dataPointsOfIndependentVariables`:
-      A 2-dimensional vector of doubles that contains the data points of each independent variable.
+      A 3-dimensional vector of doubles that contains the data points of each independent variable.
 Index 0 corresponds to the Mach number, index 1 to the angle of attack, and index 2 to the sideslip angle.

 - :literal:`inputVehicleSurface`:
       A :literal:`SurfaceGeometry` type variable that defines the geometry of the vehicle used for the determination of the aerodynamic coefficients.

 - :literal:`numberOfLines`:
       The number of discretization points in the first independent surface for each subpart of the vehicle defined in :literal:`inputVehicleSurface`.
+Example for the spherical cap of a capsule: the number of lines on which grid points are define, in the direction from nose to rear.

 - :literal:`numberOfPoints`:
       The number of discretization points in the second independent surface for each subpart of the vehicle defined in :literal:`inputVehicleSurface`.
+Example for the spherical cap of a capsule: the number of points on a single line in circumferential direction, positive direction is clockwise as viewed from the vehicle front.

 - :literal:`invertOrders`:
       A boolean that determines the orientation of the normal vectors of the panels (the discretized units) of each subpart of the vehicle defined in :literal:`inputVehicleSurface`.
 This can either be inward- or outward-facing.
+Note that the definition of 'inward' and 'outward' depends on the direction of the

 - :literal:`selectedMethods`:
-      A two dimensional vector that selects which specific method is used for the local inclination analysis.
-The first index determines if a compression (0) or a expansion (1) method is used, and the second index determines the specific method (a list of available methods is given below).
+      A two dimensional vector that selects which specific method is to be used for the local inclination analysis.
+The first index determines the compression method (0), and the expansion method (1) that are used, and the second index determines the specific method (a list of available methods is given below).

 - :literal:`referenceArea`:
       A :literal:`double` that gives the reference area of the vehicle that is used for the analysis.